webpatser/laravel-uuid/readme.md

 Laravel package to generate and to validate a universally unique identifier (UUID) according to the RFC 4122 standard.
 Support for version 1, 3, 4 and 5 UUIDs are built-in.

+## What's new in 4.*
+Laravel-uuid is now ready for Laravel 8.
+It has the same requirements so that means PHP 7.3 or PHP 8.
+Laravel package auto-discovery is enabled, and you can now use the UUID validation.
+Validation examples are below and in the tests.

+For older Laravel or PHP versions use older versions; see below...

 ## What's new in 3.*
 Laravel-uuid is now refactored for Laravel 5.5.
 It has the same requirements so that means PHP 7.
 Laravel package auto-discovery is enabled, and you can now use the UUID validation.
 Validation examples are below and in the tests.